MobileLifestyle/MobileLifestyle.github.io/index.md

     title: "<a href='https://www.flickr.com/photos/yourdon/3050394176/' target='_blank'>Crossing the street</a> (<a href='https://creativecommons.org/licenses/by-nc-sa/2.0/' target='_blank'>CC BY-NC-SA 2.0</a>) by <a href='https://www.flickr.com/people/yourdon/' target='_blank'>Ed Yourdon</a>."

 ---
-<p> <span style="font-size: 1.5em">Workshop on Inclusive Communication between Automated Vehicles and Vulnerable Road Users </span><br/>
+<p> <span style="font-size: 1.5em">International Perspective on Inclusive External Human-Machine Interfaces</span><br/>
-In conjunction with MobileHCI 2020, October 5-9, Virtual Conference.</p>
+In conjunction with AutomotiveUI 2022, September 17, Seoul, South Korea.</p>

 <!-- **Note:** Participants must submit a position paper before the workshop.
 See [Participate](/Participate) for more details.
 {: .notice--danger} -->

 {% include gallery caption="Communication concepts for automated vehicles exist (left).
 But, are they inclusive for all vulnerable road users, including, for example, blind people (center) or older adults (right)?" %}

-Automated vehicles are expected to become a part of the road traffic in the near future.
-This upcoming change raises concerns on how human road users, e.g., cyclists or pedestrians, would interact with them to ensure safe communication on the road.
+The fact that automated vehicles will be part of road traffic raises the question of how human road users, like bicyclists or pedestrians, would safely interact with them.

-Previous work focused primarily on the scenario in which a young adult without impairments crosses a street in front of an automated vehicle.
-Several road user groups, such as children, seniors, or people with special needs, in roles of pedestrians and cyclists, are not considered in this scenario.
-On top of this, cultural differences are rarely considered.
+Research has proposed external human-machine interfaces (eHMIs) for automated vehicles as a potential solution.
+Concept prototypes and evaluations so far have mainly focused on young, healthy adults and people without disabilities, such as visual impairments.

-To ensure that future traffic is safe and accessible for all citizens, we aim to address inclusive communication between automated vehicles and vulnerable road users.
+For a "one-for-all" holistic, inclusive solution, however, further target groups like children, seniors, or people with (other) special needs will have to be considered.

-In this workshop, we will discuss and exchange methods, tools, and scenarios applicable for inclusive communication, identify the most relevant research gaps, and connect people for future collaborations.
+In this workshop, we bring together researchers, experts, and practitioners working on eHMIs to broaden our perspective on inclusiveness.
+We aim to identify aspects of inclusive eHMI design that can be universal and tailored to any culture and will focus on discussing methods, tools, and scenarios for inclusive communication.